roshnividyadharan/node-test/README.md

   After successfully compiling the project the main page which is a registration page will be opened
    You can navigate to the login page from it.
+   Using the credentials a valid user can login